michalknapikdcu/DAML_2_datasets/CNNs/README.txt

 The original database contains .txt files that split files into classes and train/validate sets.
 For instance, the 'aeroplane' class consists of images that contain aeroplanes.
-There are three files provided:
+There are three files provided for 'aeroplane' class:

 - aeroplane_train.txt: images selected for training
 - aeroplane_val.txt: images selected for validation
 - aeroplane_trainval.txt: the union of the above

-Moreover, entries in these .txt files are further labeled where -1,0,1 means that the given object (here an aeroplane) is respectively: not present, present but possibly hard to detect, present.
-For instance the following means that only 2008_005796.jpg contains a picture of easily recognizable airplane:
+Entries in these files are further labeled where -1,0,1 means that the given object (here an aeroplane) is respectively: not present, present but possibly hard to detect, present.
+For instance the following means that only 2008_005796.jpg contains a picture of easily recognizable
+airplane:

 file: aeroplane_trainval.txt
 ...